 There's just a general weirdness going on.
 It's not just snow in June, with drought and frost damage in the same week.
 Nothing is making a lot of sense right now.
 The City Council voted themselves a fat raise without any real comment.
 The school district is building a secret $5 million building, just because, and raises taxes at the same time because they are over budget.
 Different funds, different uses, I get it.
 But still.
 The numbers are big, but when divided up among the whole community, your share amounts to a couple of trips to Starbucks, and so nobody much cares.

 At the same time the County is trying to figure out solutions to the permanent traffic jam at Kimball Junction, they hire a full time economic-development person to see if we can generate more traffic there.
-The movie studio is in full construction mode.
-It's actually going to get built -- for reasons that nobody can explain.
-It makes as much sense as planting an orange grove in Coalville.

 Then there's the whole PCMR/Vail mess.
 Vail is threatening to force the eviction, and PCMR is threatening to take the lifts with them.
 Maybe that counts as economic development, with all those jobs tearing things out and then putting them back again.
 Meanwhile, the merchants at the resort base have to be wondering what comes next.